Zeloksa/Wikipedia-Offline-ADV/README.md

 1. Open **M5Burner**.
 2. Search for `Wikipedia Offline ADV` or `Zeloksa`.
-3. Select version **V1.0** and burn it to your M5Stack Cardputer.
+3. Select the latest version and burn it to your M5Stack Cardputer.
 4. **CRITICAL:** Download the archive containing the 6.4 million article database from Google Drive:

 👉 **[Download Database (6.45 GB)](https://drive.google.com/file/d/1vk8ZYRW6EJnWbYxpt7XWHItsnzcVqdjU/view?usp=drive_link)**
   *(Note: Google Drive will say it cannot scan the file for viruses because it is too large.
 This is normal for heavy files.
 Click "Download anyway".)*
 5. Unpack the downloaded `.zip` archive.
 Ensure you have at least **18.3 GB** of free space.
 6. Move the files `index_ptr.bin`, `index_data.bin`, and all `dataX.bin` files **directly into the root directory** of your FAT32-formatted MicroSD card.